Choosing the right mortgage company to work with is an important step in the mortgage process.

 - Prepare a monthly budget to include your current expenses and how much mortgage payment you can afford

 Decide What Type of Mortgage Is Best For You

 There are a number of different mortgages available for homebuyers in various situations.
 The key is to find a mortgage that matches your financial situation.
 Here’s a few ideas of the types of mortgages available.

-Conventional Home Loans: Conventional loans may be stricter requirements for credit and DTI, but if you have strong credit, they are a good option.
+Conventional Home Loans: Conventional loans, such as Conforming loans, may be stricter requirements for credit and DTI, but if you have strong credit, they are a good option.
 This is the most common type of mortgage.

 FHA Home Loans: Federal Housing Authority (FHA)-backed loans can help those with a lower credit score qualify for a loan and a down payment as small as 3.5%.
-They may have less requirements but will likely have higher interest.
+FHA home loans may have fewer requirements but will likely have higher interest.

 Current Mortgage Rates: It’s important to have a good grasp of current mortgage rates so you know how to calculate your estimated mortgage payment.

 Down Payment: With most mortgage programs, you’ll need at least 3% down (possibly more).
 This means if you’re purchasing a home worth $300,000, you’ll need $9,000 down (plus closing costs).
 If you put less than 20% down you’ll probably end up having to pay Mortgage Insurance.
 Talk with a lender if you have questions about down payments.

 If you don’t have 20% down, you can look at getting a second mortgage to avoid paying Mortgage Insurance.
 Consult with your Loan Officer about your options.